cristiUP/ToDo/README.md

 # ToDo

-This is a simple To Do list created with HTML, CSS, Javascript and using the LocalStorage.
+This is my interpretation of a simple To Do list app created with HTML, CSS, Javascript and using the LocalStorage.